-If you have any questions or concerns please contact Horner’s Operations Manager, Phil Webster or Manager – Corporate Services, Tess Jones, on 03 9604 2888 or email email@example.com.
+If you have any questions or concerns please contact Horner’s General Manager, Kylie Heffernan or Manager – Corporate Services, Tess Jones, on 03 9604 2888 or email email@example.com.

 A. Yes Horner is still open for business.
 We’re here to help and we want to reassure you that it’s still ‘business as usual’ for the Horner team, albeit with extra precautions in place.
-The Horner team are available via email, office telephone, mobile and Zoom.
+The Horner team are available via email, office telephone, mobile, Zoom and in person (where possible).

-Refer to the DHHS website for full details and explanation of restrictions.
+A. Refer to the DHHS website for current restrictions in Victoria.

 A. For details on how to safely and correctly put on and remove a face mask, please refer to the Department of Health and Human Services (DHHS) website >

 A. Coronaviruses are a large family of viruses which may cause illness in animals or humans.
 Coronavirus (COVID-19) is a new virus that can cause an infection in people, including a severe respiratory illness.
 The most recently discovered coronavirus causes coronavirus disease COVID-19.